adrian-rosario/react-vite/README.md

 ## Utilized:

+- layout template for header and footer in dogs page, added copyright year in footer, added fixed width for resizing
 - adding a modal with overlay, styes scoped to module, added some styles from Udemy example
 - test case for image display of `technical-difficulties.jpg` when there is an API error
 - test case for image change after button is clicked